turingschool/curriculum/source/academy/assessments/scrabble_web.markdown

 ## Expectations

-* Work on the exercise described below for 50 minutes with your facilitator
+* Work on the exercise with your facilitator
-* The facilitator may change the tests or ask additional questions to assess your understandings/skills
+* The facilitator will assign you a challenge similar but not identical to those in the test suite.
+The facilitator may change the expectations or ask additional questions to assess your understandings/skills
 * As you work, you *should*:
   * Think out loud so your facilitator can understand your process
   * Ask questions of your facilitator